 Okinoshima was once a part of the Eurasian Continent.
 About 5 million years ago, volcanic activities made part of the island a caldera.
 During the ice age of 20,000 years ago, the water level was 130 meters lower than now.
 Because of this, the islands were connected to Shimane Peninsula.
 The distance between Shimane and Okinoshima is about 50 km, but the depth of the ocean is only 70 meters.

 Okinoshima consists of two parts, Dozen (front island) and Dogo (back island).
-Dogo is the biggest island among 180 islands of Okinoshima and the population is about 15,000.
-But Dozen, especially Nishinoshima Island which has only about 3,400 inhabitants attracts more tourists because of its natural beauty and interesting history.
+Dogo is the biggest island among the 180 islands of Okinoshima and the population is about 15,000.
+But Dozen, especially Nishinoshima Island which has only about 3,400 inhabitants, attracts more tourists because of its natural beauty and interesting history.

-Attraction of Nishinoshima Island
+Attractions of Nishinoshima Island

-Tsutnkyo Arch at Kuniga Coast
+Tsutenkyo Arch at Kuniga Coast

 This impressive rock arch has been carved by the power of the wind and waves over time.
 This is a great place to explore the rocky coast, have a picnic or an afternoon nap.
 You can hike up to Matengai Cliff from here.
 It takes 60 to 90 minutes one way.

 Enjoy amazing views of the stunning Kuniga Coast from this lookout.
 Cows and horses graze in the fields nearby.
-This is a great place for taking photos, having a picnic or watching the sunset.
+This is a great place for taking photos, having a picnic, or watching the sunset.

 Kuroki Gosho Imperial Residence Site

 Historical documents state that Emperor Godaigo was exiled to the Oki Islands in 1332.
 Some say it was to here, Kuroki.
 Walk around the area and discover where the Emperor lived.
-Visit the museum and learn more about the exile and history in Nishinoshima.
+Visit the museum and learn more about the exiles and history in Nishinoshima.